nec-research/vibtcr/README.md

 # vibtcr
-`vibtcr` is a Python packages which implements the Mutlimodal Variational Information Bottleneck (MVIB) and the Attentive Variational Information Bottleneck (AVIB), with a focus on TCR-peptide interaction prediction.
+`vibtcr` is a Python package which implements the Mutlimodal Variational Information Bottleneck (MVIB) and the Attentive Variational Information Bottleneck (AVIB), with a focus on TCR-peptide interaction prediction.